Far Sector: Plot summary

 The morning after, Averrup calls Jo and asks her to immediately come to his location.
 Jo calls Syzn for backup, then she and Canhaz fly to a wholesale warehouse in Platform Ever Forward.
 Jo enters the building and is attacked by armor machines from the long defunct Cloud Kratocracy.
 The machines are piloted by Nah and keh-Topli pilots, including an unresponsive Averrup.
 Canhaz suspects that the pilot's bodies have been killed and taken over by @At, who can control biological beings by taking over their nervous systems.
 An outraged Jo destroys the machines.
 Canhaz detects that the @At have escaped the pilot's bodies into the City Network, the City's equivalent to the internet.
 Jo uses her ring to enter the City Network with Canhaz to track down the @At pilots in Atville.
 After exploring Atville, the two confront and capture the three suspects.
 When interrogated, the suspects reveal that they had little knowledge of the details behind their job.
 They state that they were tasked with taking over Meile's body under the request of their anonymous employer and were instructed to kill anyone using her body.

 Havesh Stump replaces Averrup as the Councilor.
-He questions if it is proper for the emotional Jo to carry on the investigation, while Blaze-of-Glory believes that the @At suspects were being exploited by the returning Clout Kratocracy.
+He questions if it is proper for the emotional Jo to carry on the investigation, while Blaze-of-Glory believes that the @At suspects were being exploited by the returning Cloud Kratocracy.
 Jo storms out of the Council meeting, accusing the Council of not taking responsibility and for not letting her do her job.
 Marth apologizes for the Council's behavior and tells Jo to look up the Feelsnet.

 The next day, Jo and Canhaz are at a diner.
 Canhaz states that due to their dependence on digital media for nutrition and currency, the @At originally voted against the Exploit.
 She also notes that the majority of the other two races did not want it either, but the Nah Councilor of the time secretly applied it to the whole city.
 Canhaz then tells her that the Feelsnet is used for the exchange of illegal or scarce content, particularly memes made by residents of the City.
 Jo realizes that Switchoff users are being used as a black market commodity since they become emotional enough to produce creative content.

 Jo goes to Platform Solid Ground to investigate a tip from Marth.
 Syzn doubts Marth's trustworthiness, and warns Jo about the risk she is taking, as Jo's ring is still low on power after the trip to Atville and Jo has refused backup.
 Jo flies to what appears to be a secret military facility.
 She knocks out a guard, takes their clothing, and sneaks into the building.
 She finds out that the building is a sweatshop-like facility filled with residents who are forced to take Switchoff to produce intellectual property and are collared to prevent escape.